Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 3. Update the energy of all units based on their position
 4. Compute new team points
 5. Determine the team vision for all teams and return observations accordingly
-6. Spawn units for all teams
+6. Spawn units for all teams.
+Remove units that have less than 0 energy due to saps.
 7. Environment objects like asteroids/nebula tiles/energy nodes move around in space

 ## Game Parameters

+The full set of game parameters can be found here in the codebase: https://github.com/Lux-AI-Challenge/Lux-Design-S3/blob/main/src/luxai_s3/params.py

 ### Randomized Game Parameters / Map Generation